PartSDF: Part-Based Implicit Neural Representation for Composite 3D Shape Parametrization and Optimization: Implementation Details

-\paragraph{\VecSet.} In order to evaluate the reconstruction and generation quality of our shapes against a more powerful baseline, we also compare to a state-of-the-art part-agnostic method, namely \VecSet{}~\cite{Zhang23d}.
-The core of the architecture is a large auto-encoder transformer~\cite{Vaswani17} model that encodes a point cloud into an \textit{unordered set} of latent vectors, which are then decoded at queried positions to obtain occupancy values.
+\paragraph{\VecSet.} In order to evaluate the reconstruction and generation quality of our shapes against a more powerful baseline, we also compare to a state-of-the-art part-agnostic method, namely \VecSet{}~\citep{Zhang23d}.
+The core of the architecture is a large auto-encoder transformer~\citep{Vaswani17} model that encodes a point cloud into an \textit{unordered set} of latent vectors, which are then decoded at queried positions to obtain occupancy values.
 For generation, a KL-divergence loss is added during training to make the auto-encoder variational and help a second-stage diffusion model.
 This diffusion model is trained to generate \textit{sets} of latent vectors, thus sampling \VecSet{}'s latent space.
 As noted in the work, the models are very heavy, requiring multiple GPUs for training.
 Using the author's official implementation\footnote{\url{https://github.com/1zb/3DShape2VecSet}}, we train auto-encoders \textit{without} the KL-divergence loss for reconstruction experiments and \textit{with} the KL-divergence for the generation experiments (as reference, we use the \textit{same} \PSDF{} decoder for both experiments).
-We use the provided hyper-parameters, except for the batch size that we limit to $256$, from $512$, because of memory constraints.
+We use the provided hyper-parameters.